Last updated March 17, 2021.

 Okay, one last thing about vaginal ring birth control

-Remember, remember, remember that the ring protects against pregnancy, but not in the slightest against STIs.
-If you and your partner haven’t been tested for all of the things, keep the condoms handy.
+Remember, remember, remember that the ring protects against pregnancy, but not in the slightest against sexually transmitted infections (STIs).
+If you or your partner haven't been tested for STIs, keep the condoms handy.
 We’re here to arm you with info, but only your doctor can give you medical advice.
 If you're thinking through BC options, talk to them first.

 In the meantime, we're here to provide you with the most up-to-date scientific information about your reproductive health.
 Modern Fertility's at-home test can answer your questions about the state of your fertility hormones now, before you start trying to conceive.